 - "It's too difficult to maintain"

 The key to a good service catalog is providing the right amount information to the IT consumer to make the right business decision.
-For more information on please read the Commvault Services whitepaper, “Balancing Cost, Risk and Complexity in Your Disaster Recovery Strategy.”
+For more information, please read the Commvault Services whitepaper, “Balancing Cost, Risk and Complexity in Your Disaster Recovery Strategy.”

 - Lack of communication between internal groups.
 It is not uncommon to observe IT creating technical solutions and the business consumers demanding completely different services.
 This creates friction within the organization.
 IT must bring together business leaders from across various business units to bridge the communication gap between business and IT and garner sponsorship from all levels of leadership.
 It may be easier for a third party to mediate this discussion and Commvault Consulting Services facilitates a workshop with this specific focus in mind.